lucasjabadie/implementing-ospf-cisco-juniper/basic-ospf-configuration/loopback-configuration.md

 In the interest of organization and consistency, it is suggested to utilize the IP address scheme 111.111.xxx.xxx for loopback interfaces.
 Where xxx represents the device type, with 1 indicating Cisco and 2 indicating Juniper.
 The final octet represents the specific device number, for example, a Juniper device 4 would have the IP address 111.111.2.4.

-Assuming basic IP configurations have been completed, the following steps outline the process for configuring loopback interfaces on both Cisco and Juniper devices:
+The following steps outline the process for configuring loopback interfaces on both Cisco and Juniper devices:
 ## On Cisco

 To configure the loopback interface on a Cisco device: